mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 So, constantly, you have to do it.
 If you do something, very naturally, you can get a result.
 But you cannot stay with the result always.
 Even the good, even the bad.
 Stand up quickly, as soon as possible, and move, walking straightly.

-So, that is the meaning of this case.
+That is the meaning of this case.

 Do you have questions?